 - Using derogatory terms or insulting you during the call.

 - Using intimidation or blackmail.

 If any creditor is using these illegal practices to collect from you, call your lawyer immediately.
-If you live in the Oklahoma Area, call The Law Offices of Marty D. Martin (405) 255-2380 for assistance on how to stop creditor harassment.
+If you live in the Oklahoma Area, call Marty Martin Bankruptcy Law (405) 255-2380 for assistance on how to stop creditor harassment.